microsoft/Windows-driver-samples/wmi/wmisamp/README.md

 ---
 topic: sample
-description: Demonstrates how to register WMI providers in KMDF, create provider instances, and handle WMI queries sent to a device.
+description: "Demonstrates how to register WMI providers in KMDF, create provider instances, and handle WMI queries sent to a device."
 languages:
 - cpp
 products: